dukemiller/chat-program/README.md

 #### Notes

-This will work through local addresses without any issue, but for private ip addresses, port 5000 will have to be forwarded through some method (traditional forwarding, DMZ Host your IP address, etc).
+This will work through local addresses without any issue but for public ip addresses, port 5000 will have to be forwarded through some method (traditional forwarding, DMZ Host your IP address, etc).